 Our process is far more effective and contains more steps than any other company

-Leaks from the roof, excessive moisture and humidity create the perfect breeding ground for mold to grow in your attic and it’s a problem that is easily overlooked considering how little time we spend in our attics.
+Leaks from the roof, insufficient ventilation, excessive moisture and humidity create the perfect breeding ground for mold to grow in your attic space and it’s a problem that is easily overlooked considering how little time we spend in our attics.
 If left untended, mold can spread through your heating and ventilation system, affecting the air quality of your entire home.
 Not only do we kill the mold in your attic but we tell you WHY you have mold.
 If the conditions are not corrected then the mold will absolutely return during the following heating season.
 As certified mold inspectors and remediators we ensure the correct process is adhered to because your family deserves a safe and healthy home.

 Our Attic Mold Removal Process

 - Containment is designed to prevent the movement of mold spores from one area of the building to another.